-Student Performance Evaluation (Technologist) د ا Rotation Please select the students rotation.
-ER Generals Fluoro Evenings Surgery Affiliate Student Performance Evaluation semester.
+Student Performance Evaluation (Technologist) د. د Rotation Please select the students rotation.
+ER Generals Fluoro Evenings Surgery Affiliate Student Performance Evaluation This form is for students to receive feedback throughout the a student.
+The student should be evaluated based on their student. semester.
 A student performance evaluation should be filled out for each rotation about semester in the program and not compared to an advanced level performance.
 PROFESSIONALISM Displays a professional demeanor, is dependable in rotations, and effectively communicates.
 5 Excellent 4 Good 3 Average 2 Below Average 1 Poor PATIENT CARE Interacts appropriately and is caring towards patients.
 5 Excellent 4 Good 3 Average 2 Below Average 1 Poor INITIATIVE and QUALITY of WORK Demonstrates initiative and organization in clinical duties and completes quality/quantity of work for class standing.
-5 Excellent 4 Good 3 Average 2 Below Average 1 Poor CONFIDENCE Applies knowledge from coursework and adapts to clinical situations.
-5 Excellent 4 Good 3 Average 2 Below Average 1 Poor Clinical Repeat and Supervision Student was supervised in keeping with program policies.
+5 Excellent 4 Good 3 Average 2 Below Average 1 Poor CONFIDENCE Applies knowledge from coursework and adapts to clinical situations. • 5 Excellent • 4 Good • 3 Average • 2 Below Average • 1 Poor Clinical Repeat and Supervision Student was supervised in keeping with program policies.
 Not Met • Met Repeat studies were performed in concurrence with the program repeat policy.
 Not Met • Met Comments Please comment on the students rotation (i.e. what areas they did well and what areas need improvement).
 Submi